AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 >abstract="Eliminate multiple records of the same profile in the export files by selecting a deduplication key.
 Select a single namespace or up to two XDM schema attributes as a deduplication key.
 Not selecting a deduplication key may lead to duplicate profile entries in the export files."
 >additional-url="http://www.adobe.com/go/destinations-deduplication-keys-en" text="Learn more in documentation"

-A deduplication key is a user defined primary key which determines the identity by which users want their profiles to be deduplicated.​
+A deduplication key is a user-defined primary key which determines the identity by which users want their profiles to be deduplicated.​

 Deduplication keys eliminate the possibility of having multiple records of the same profile in one export file.